wez/wezterm/docs/config/lua/config/scroll_to_bottom_on_input.md

 # `scroll_to_bottom_on_input`

-When true (the default) scrolls to the bottom of the scrollback on input.
+When `true` (the default), the viewport will automatically scroll to the bottom of the scrollback when there is input to the terminal so that you can see what you are typing.